 Sunday no longer runs through one person.

 Stop running between stations.
-Build the system instead.
+Put the answers in your team's hands.

 Most “systems” for church media are PDFs nobody reads, or one giant Google Doc that gets outdated the day after you write it.